webix-hub/gitbook-webix-jet/details/events.md

 ### [<span id="methods">Declaring and Calling Methods &uarr;<span>](#contents)

 One more effective way of connecting views is methods.
-In one of the views, you can define a method, and in another view, we you can call this method.
+In one of the views, you can define a method, and in another view, you can call this method.

 Unlike events, methods can also return something useful.
 Methods can only be used for view communication when you know that a view with the necessary method exists.
 It's better to use this variant with a parent and a child views.
-A method is declared in the child view and is called in the parent one.
+A method is declared in the child view and is called in the parent view.

-##### Events vs Methods
+#### Events vs Methods

 Have a look at the example.
-Here is a view that has the *setMode("mode")* method:
+Here is a view that has the *setMode(mode)* method:

 ```js
 // views/child.js